abs51295/ossprojects-wiki/Systers-Portal.md

 ### Workspace available for Systers and each sub-group

 Workspace includes the ability to:
-* Entering Resources for scholarships, grants, interns, workshops, professional development, etc.
+* Enter resources (scholarships, grants, interns, workshops, professional development, etc.)
-* Find a local meetup (currently using Meetup Everywhere has strict limitations)
+* Create/Find a local or global meetups (currently using Meetup Everywhere has limitations)
+* See past events

 ### Create social media template for sharing information